When does MAML Work the Best? An Empirical Study on Model-Agnostic Meta-Learning in NLP Applications: Experimental Setup

 \subsection{Base Models and Settings}

 In each experiment, we use the same base model among the 2 datasets.
-In text classification experiment, we use the CNN proposed in \cite{bao2019few} as the base model.
-We follow the hyperparameter settings in \cite{bao2019few}.
+In text classification experiments, we use the CNN proposed in \cite{bao2019few} as the base model and follow the hyperparameter settings.
 We use Transformer~\cite{vaswani2017attention} as the base model in dialogue generation experiment.
 In {\tt Persona}, we use pre-trained Glove embedding~\cite{glove}.
 In {\tt Weibo}, we use Gensim~\cite{gensim}.
 We follow the other hyperparameter settings in \cite{paml}.